graninas/automatic-whitebox-testing-showcase/README.md

 mkLogInfoEntry msg _ = LogInfoEntry msg
 ```

 These types will be serialized and written into the recording file.
 Sequence of such entries represents a particular scenario - its key steps with effects.
 Pure calculations won’t appear in the recordings because they are not encoded as Free monadic actions.
-If you need a pure calculation to be recorded, you can either introduce a method for it or turn this pure calculation into the impure one and pass it to runIO.
+If you need a pure calculation to be recorded, you can either introduce a method for it or turn this pure calculation into the impure one and pass it to `runIO`.
 In here, you’ll have to decide how many info about the calculation you want to record: the result only or the arguments and the operation too.
 You may end up with adding a separate Free language for expressions for a better granularity of your recordings, but that is another story...

 Technically, it’s seems clear how the recording mode should work: on every step, push a corresponding entry into the recordings array collecting them all during the evaluation.
 At the end we’ll have a recording that we may write into the file.
 Except...
 How would we put all these different entry types into a homogenous container?
 Well, we could just have a single type ADT for all the entries like so: